 My doctor came around the corner with a smile.
 I must have looked panicked because she smiled even bigger and said that we had nothing to worry about.
 She stated that there were cysts on the choroid.
 She said that it was no big deal and we had nothing to worry about.
 We would go to a level 2 ultrasound once the referral went through.
 We had a million questions, all of them unanswered.

 The Waiting Game

 Ty and I agreed that we didn’t know enough to tell anyone, so I had to deal with all these feelings alone.
 It was a slow quiet drive home.
-I still remember the uneasiness I felt.
-The feeling of inadequacy.
+I still remember the uneasiness and the feelings of inadequacies .
 The feeling that I had done something wrong.
 The feeling of being so alone.
 The next day came and went with no call about another ultrasound.
 I began to research what exactly cysts on the choroid were and what it could lead to.
 That’s when I read those horrible words that I will never forget, Trisomy 18.